-A full-day of family fun and learning, our Festival is designed to highlight Newtown’s abundant natural resources and help our community become a bit “greener”.
-From tons of kids’ activities, live music, and tasty food to our vendor fair, Silent Auction, and the Lions Club “Lose the Litter“, it promises to be a memorable day for the whole community — check out our ever-growing Festival Schedule and band line-up!
+A full-day of family fun and learning, our Festival highlights Newtown’s abundant natural resources and helps our town learn how to become a bit “greener”.
+From tons of kids’ activities, live music, and tasty food to our vendor fair, Silent Auction, and the Lions Club “Lose the Litter“, it’s a memorable day for the whole community — check out our 2014 Festival Schedule and band line-up!

-To invest in the future, proceeds are supporting our annual “green” scholarship for Newtown High School graduates.
-Help us to grow it this year by becoming a Festival Vendor or a Underwriter — there’s still time to sign-up – or donate an item to our Silent Auction!
+To invest in the future, proceeds support our annual “green” scholarship for Newtown High School graduates.
+Help us grow the contribution by considering becoming a Festival Vendor or a Underwriter next year.